ankit-lilly/newsapp/README.md

 A simple webapp using HTMX and Go that zips through RSS feeds, serving up fresh news without those annoying ads or pesky paywalls.

+Needs Ollama for news summarization feature to work.

 To install dependencies run:

 ```shell